The above triptych 'Requiem' is the subject of a recent New Criterion article by Dominic Green.

-The paintings communicate with the viewer as symbols evoking personal memories and experiences, opening them up for exploration.
+The paintings communicate with the viewer as symbols evoking personal memories.

 Michael Bennett graduated from Birmingham and Slade Schools of Art in the 1960’s.
 Initially, as an abstract painter, Bennett explored light and space.
 Lines floated above shimmering backgrounds, undulating across the painted surface as if they had loosely evolved from more grid-like structures, or as though he had taken a line for a walk.
 These lines were made up from sequences of colours, themselves shimmering against the moving background.